React escapes HTML. So why do AI apps keep getting XSS?

 Pattern 2: User-controlled href attributes

-When AI generates it
+What AI generates

-// VULNERABLE — user-controlled href
+// VULNERABLE

 function UserProfile({ user }) {